FrancoMelandri/raft/docs/RAFT.md

 During this phase we are going to initialise a bunch of variables to let the raft works properly.
 The first four variables **currentTerm**, **votedFor**, **log** and **commitLenght** has to be store in a persistent storage.
 These variables must be updated on disk before the node do anything else; this is important for the crash recovery strategy.
 The other five variable should be stored in memory because they are going to initialized during a recovery from crash.

+- **currentTerm** is just an integer that is incremented every time a leader election happen
+- **votedFor** is to ensure that the node only vote once within a particular term
+- **log** is a sequence of entries, every entry in the log consists of two things: a **message** we want to deliver broadcast and the **term** of the leader at the time we broadcast.
+What we have to ensure is that all the nodes have the same copy of the log.
+This assumption could be uncertain so we have a concept of commit, in terms of, a certain piece of log from the start to a certain point will be committed so that entries are not going to change anymore.
+- **commitLength** tells us how far we have committed the log entries (as we said before)

+We can start evaluating the election phase: as we seen before the election phase starts if the node suspects the leader has failed or in case of election time out.
+In this phase the node increment currentTerm, transition to candidate and vote for itself, putting immediately the vote for itself into the list of votes received.
+The node compute the lastTerm putting it to zero, or in case of log not empty the terrm of the last entry in the log.

+After packaging all the gathered information into a message, a message of **VoteRequest** meaning a candidate with **nodeId** is asking for vote, and then it will be delivered to all the nodes in the cluster.

+After sending the message to all the nodes, the node start the timeout timer of the election.